-The primary responsibility of the Chair of the Audit Committee is to be responsible for the management and effective performance of the Committee and provide leadership to the Committee in fulfilling this Charter and any other matters delegated to it by the Board.
+The primary responsibility of the Chair of the Committee is to be responsible for the management and effective performance of the Committee and provide leadership to the Committee in fulfilling this Charter and any other matters delegated to it by the Board.
 To that end, the Committee Chair's duties and responsibilities shall include:

-- (a) Working with the Chair of the Board and the Chief Executive Officer to establish the frequency of Committee meetings and the agendas for such meetings. - (b) Providing leadership to the Committee and presiding over Committee meetings. - (c) Facilitating the flow of information to and from the Committee and fostering an environment in which the Committee members may ask questions and express their viewpoints. - (d) Reporting to the Board with respect to the significant activities of the Committee and any recommendations made by the Committee. - (e) Taking such other steps as are reasonably required to ensure that the Committee carries out this Charter.
+- (a) Working with the Chair of the Board and the Chief Executive Officer and/or Chief Financial Officer to establish the frequency of Committee meetings and the agendas for such meetings. - (a) Providing leadership to the Committee and presiding over Committee meetings. - (b) Facilitating the flow of information to and from the Committee and fostering an environment in which the Committee members may ask questions and express their viewpoints. - (c) Reporting to the Board with respect to the significant activities of the Committee and any recommendations made by the Committee. - (d) Taking such other steps as are reasonably required to ensure that the Committee carries out this Charter.